 The MPO's UPWP is developed on a bi-annual basis to define the planning activities and estimated budget for tasks to be undertaken by the Pasco MPO staff to address the planning process for Pasco County.
 The UPWP is amended every other year and must be approved by the MPO's advisory committees and the Pasco MPO Board, as well as FDOT, FTA, and FHWA.
 The Pasco MPO develops and adopts the tasks for the first year, and includes an estimated budget for the following year, which may be amended as necessary after adoption.
 Public comment is solicited during the development and adoption of the Pasco MPO's UPWP.
 The MPO places a public announcement in the newspaper and appropriate media outlets, and places all draft UPWP documents on the MPO's website.
-The website provides language translation to browse the site, with a website example shown here in Spanish.
+The website provides language translation to browse the site, using Google Language Translator, as shown below.